 Even though Halloween may be the most popular time for ghost tours in Boston, this list of the city’s best spooky tours are impressive any time of year!
 Ghouls, ghosts, and gravestones, oh my!

 With some taking place during the day and others at night, this article truly has something for everybody.
 Even if you’re traveling with children, you’ll be able to find a great tour here.
-Just make sure you book in advance because a lot of these tend to book up quickly!
+Just make sure you book in advance because a lot of these tend to book up quickly, especially in the fall!

 Without further ado, here are all of the top ghost tours in Boston that you won’t want to miss out on.